WooCommerce Lightspeed POS allows you to integrate and import inventory from Lightspeed to WooCommerce and sync inventory across both systems.

 In Lightspeed, “Matrix Products” are equivalent to WooCommerce’s “Variable Products“.
 We recommend you read the documentation on both platforms before using this plugin because these concepts take some time to learn.
 Both of them.

 On the Lightspeed page, Matrix items have a “stacked” look, which is different from single items.
-It also says Matrix in the SKU and inventory columns.
+It displayed a “-” for the SKU and inventory columns.
 Importing and syncing Matrix items is the same as importing single items.

 Importing Matrix/variable products ↑ Back to top